 How To: Decide Between Liquid or Gas Chromatography

-Chromatography is a technique used by scientists throughout all disciplines; many different separation techniques exist, each catered to a specific type of analyte.
-That’s because the principle behind it is simple, separate a mixture of compounds based on their physical or chemical properties.
+Chromatography is a technique used by scientists throughout all disciplines.
+Many different chromatography techniques exist, each catered to a specific type of analyte.
+That’s because the principle behind it is simple, separation of a mixture of compounds into individual components – based on their physical or chemical properties.
 These techniques can be very broadly classified by their ‘mobile phase’, either liquid or gas.

 So you’ve synthesized your molecule, done your work-up to obtain your (somewhat maybe) pure substance, and a quick FTIR scan shows that yup, the functional groups that you tried so hard to incorporate into your structure are actually (somewhat maybe) there, hooray!
 What’s next?

 As the name suggests, liquid chromatography (LC) gets its name from the mobile phase that is the solvent and carrier of your compounds.
-Anything that dissolves can therefore be studied in a LC system, but endless possibilities optimizing the makeup of your mobile phase can really mess with your head (gradient flow, pH buffering, polarity calculations, detergents and stabilizers if you’re working with large proteins…).
+Anything that dissolves can, therefore, be studied in an LC system, but endless possibilities optimizing the makeup of your mobile phase can really mess with your head.

-LC employs the use of a column containing a solid stationary phase that interact with your sample and mobile phase.
+LC employs the use of a column containing a solid stationary phase that interacts with your sample and mobile phase.
 These columns can be packed with polar (normal phase) or non-polar (revered phase) material, usually chosen to be the opposite of mobile phase.
-More specialized columns exist, such as size exclusion and ion exchange columns which – coupled with the ability to collect eluted fractions – make LC systems extremely versatile.

-GC systems also use columns as stationary phases, but these are not ‘packed’ but rather consists of a liquid film either chemically bonded or coated on the inner wall of a column3, and should be selected based on the application to be performed.
+GC systems also use columns as stationary phases, but these are not ‘packed’ but rather consists of a liquid film either chemically bonded or coated on the inner wall of a column3.
+This liquid stationary phase can be customized based on its application.
 Similar to choosing the mobile phase in LC, column selection is based on the general chemical principle that “likes dissolves like.”
-A non-polar column for separation of non-polar compounds and polar columns for polar compounds.
+A non-polar column works best for separation of non-polar compounds, polar columns for polar compounds.

 Just like with LC systems, you can attach any piece of detector equipment at the back of your GC system (most systems nowadays even allow for two!)
 But what’s this?
-Already popular with the analysis of small, organic molecules, GC scores even more points with the flame ionization detector (FID) – basically a cheaper mass spectrometer that can pick up hydrocarbon signals by burning whatever comes out end other end of a column in a fireball of hydrogen.
-Of course, you could just go and buy that mass spectrometer detector that you’ve always wanted… Or not.
+Already popular with the analysis of small, organic molecules, GC scores even more points with the flame ionization detector (FID).
+This is basically a cheap mass spectrometer that can pick up hydrocarbon signals by burning whatever comes out the other end of a column – in a fireball of hydrogen.
+Of course, you could just beg your department again to just buy that damn mass spectrometer detector already.

 There are a whole range of combinations available out there, but it all boils down to what you are trying to analyze.
-Because at the end of the day, all you really need is separation and identification, just like how you managed to visualize the components of ink on that silica plate in a jar not TOO long ago…
+Because at the end of the day, all you really need is separation and identification.
+Just like how you managed to visualize the components of marker ink on that silica plate in a jar not TOO long ago…

 - Peck, R. L. (1950).
 Characterization of organic compounds.
 Analytical Chemistry, 22(1), 121-126.